mlafeldt/cb2util/README.md

     $ cb2util cheats /path/to/cheats

+Same as previous example, but write extracted cheats to cheats.txt:

+    $ cb2util cheats /path/to/cheats > cheats.txt

 Extract all cheats, decrypt encrypted cheats, and print them to screen:

     $ cb2util cheats --decrypt /path/to/cheats